khimo/khimo.github.io/bli-guides/bli-pro-user-guide.md

 <br>

 A _Macro_ is also assigned to an _Area/Zone_ to which it belongs even if it handles activity outside the zone.
 Having _Macros_ assigned to zones helps when setting up user interfaces.
 The left column shows all _Macros_ contained in each _Area/Zone_.
-To add a _Macro_ in a specific _Area/Zone_ press "**+**" sign button in the column entry.
+To add a _Macro_ in a specific _Area/Zone_ press "**+**" in the column entry.

-For each macro, the next buttons are available:
+For each macro, the next options are available:

 + **Add event**: used to add an _Event_ to a _Macro_.
-The two buttons (see above) that can be used to set the cinema scene.
+The two buttons (see figure above) can be used to set the cinema scene.
 See
 [Resource Event](#resource-event) section.
 + **Capture**: when the _Capture_ button is pressed, all system/resource events fired from that moment will be displayed so that they can be added.
-Example of events captured could be: the press of a virtual or physical button, the source selection in a A/V renderer device.
+>> An example of captured events could be: the press of a virtual or physical button or the source selection in a A/V renderer device.

 + **Add command**: used to define the commands of a _Macro_.
 See [Resource Command](#resource-command) section.
 + **Clone**: creates an exact copy of the _Macro_ adding "_- Clone n_" as suffix to the cloned _Macro_ name, where _n_ is the number of clones made.
 + **Remove**: deletes _Macro_.
 + **Fire**: fires/triggers _Macro_.
 + **Convert to code**: switches _Macro_ commands configuration into a _Lua_ editor, turning existant _Macro_ commands into _Lua_ code. _Lua_ commands help is showed after pressing _Show Help_ button.
 Pressing _Convert to table_ will convert _Lua_ commands into table format.
-+ **Cut/Copy/Paste**: when selecting an event/command (pressing left side of event/command), _Cut/Copy/Paste_ buttons become available to use.
-The purpose, as the meaning of their names illustrate, are for _Cut/Copy/Paste_ _Events_ or _Commands_ on the same _Macro_ or between _Macros_.
++ **Cut/Copy/Paste**: when selecting an event/command (pressing left side of the event/command), _Cut/Copy/Paste_ buttons become available.
+The purpose, as the meaning of their names illustrate, is to _Cut/Copy/Paste_ _Events_ or _Commands_ on the same _Macro_ or between _Macros_.

 #### Resource Event {#resource-event}

-When pressing the _Add event_ button, the window expands, fields for the _Resource Event_ are shown and are filled in by making selections from the drop down lists with each entry field.
+When pressing the _Add event_ button, the window expands, fields for the _Resource Event_ are shown and are filled in by selecting from the drop down lists with each entry field.
 The illustration is an example only and the drop down list may vary depending on the choices made.

 <br>
 <div class="text-center">